HumanCellAtlas/metadata-schema/docs/Metadata_schema_lifecycle_doc.md

 # HCA Metadata schema lifecycle - v2.0

+# Parts of this document to be divided into contributing, evolution, structure, and rationale docs

 The **metadata design principles** can be read in the [Metadata schema lifecycle doc](docs/Metadata_schema_lifecycle_doc.md).

 ## Table of Contents